nnk03/my-linux/README.md

 1. if we want to use clipboard to use in vim [https://stackoverflow.com/questions/3961859/how-to-copy-to-clipboard-in-vim](https://stackoverflow.com/questions/3961859/how-to-copy-to-clipboard-in-vim)

 for hp ubuntu set clipboard unnamedplus kind of not working, hence select the lines and then :w xclip -i -sel c

+## For Kali Linux

+1. only homebrew, vim, vimrc, gcc